SquareSR/alternative-red-routes/Race-Route/README.md

 | 2-11   | Do Gentleman                            |
 | 12-24  | Do Gentleman to be extra safe           |

-> A note to keep in mind while the boat is leaving:
+> Note:
-> the text box after using Cut is a case of temporary Instant Text.
+> The text box after using cut = Instant Text.
-> after Cut has been used, just start **holding B** (+ next dpad direction)
+> After pressing A to use Cut, **hold B**
-> to perfectly auto-clear "Paras Hacked away with cut"
+> to perfectly auto-clear "Paras Hacked away with Cut."

 Vermillion Mart:
 - 6 Repels